 Techniques used during your Sports Massage and Soft Tissue Therapy treatment may include:

 Tight, thick, lumpy and aching muscles can produce aching, fatigue and sometimes clients can report headaches and the feeling of nausea.
 This happens because the muscles are in a constant state of contracting, as they feel they must protect an area of weakness or injury.

-Soft Tissue Therapy treatments.
 Following an injury, surgery or trauma the body produces a healing response that may include collagen alignment to effectively stitch the torn fibres back together.
-Without the manual assistance of soft tissue therapies the alignment may not be smooth, and result in an excessive lump above the scar site.
-This lump will restrict the movement and strength of the surrounding area, and the level of recovery for the individual.
+Without the manual assistance of soft tissue therapies the alignment may not be smooth, and result in excessive scar tissue and restriction of movement.

 Myofascia is the layer of tissue between your muscles and skin.
-It is very thick and strong and encases your muscles.
+It is very thick, and has a massive tensile strength.
 It also links the whole body together from head to toes.
 The Myofascial system has several courses throughout the body.
 For example, it follows a spiral route from each shoulder around to the front of the abdomen.
 It also has another course that runs from the skull down the back of the legs to the toes.
 It is important that your therapist understands the complex anatomy of the fascia as it is more often than not overlooked by many, yet it is crucial to the force absorption of the body.

 Cupping therapy may be used to assist myofascial release and to uplift old scar tissue.
 Cupping therapy includes the use of plastic suction cups that lift up the fascia and tissues and effectively stretch and release them.
 It can also lift up stubborn, old scar tissue than has nested onto the surrounding tissues over time..